-Our new specification for combined science provision, the Gateway Science Suite, identifies the activities and experiences learners will come across in everyday life, and links these to scientific ideas and their implications for society.
-It provides the opportunity to acquire the scientific skills, knowledge and understanding necessary for life as a citizen.
+Our new specification for combined science provision, the Gateway Science Suite, identifies the activities and experiences students will come across in everyday life, and links these to scientific ideas and their implications for society.
+The suite provides opportunities to acquire the scientific skills, knowledge and understanding necessary for life as a citizen.

-Julia Mason, Leader of Science, Teign School shares her experiences below.
+Julia Mason, Leader of Science, Teign School shares her experiences of teaching OCR's GCSE Gateway Science Suite.

-Julia Mason, the Leader of Science at the school, said, "Each time there is a new specification it creates challenges and most often this relates to the lack of time given to prepare for the changes.
+Julia said, "Each time there is a new specification it creates challenges and most often this relates to the lack of time given to prepare for the changes.
 On this occasion this has been particularly difficult as accreditation was so late."

 The school decided to continue to teach OCR Gateway Science courses when the new specifications were introduced.
 There were a number of reasons for this: Julia said, “Our students have consistently achieved good results with OCR Gateway Science courses, we have received excellent support from OCR and other local schools through the Cluster Network and we have found the specification clear on what we should be teaching.